Particular/docs.particular.net/tutorials/monitoring/demo/walkthrough-2.md

 ![ServicePulse Monitoring tab showing instance of Sales endpoint has stopped sending data](servicepulse-monitoring_tab-instance_stopped.png)

-### Critical time is going up, but so is processing time.
-What does that mean?
+### Critical time is going up, but so is processing time

 Critical time covers the entire life-time of a message, from when it is first sent to when it has been completely processed.
 This includes the length of time it takes for the endpoint to process the message, which is already measured by processing time.